Taleem-e-Balighan

-Taleem-e-Balighan (Urdu: تعلیمِ بالغاں) (lit: Education for Adults) is a 1956 Pakistani social satire TV serial which first aired on PTV in 1966.
-It was written by Khawaja Moinuddin.
-It is considered one of the classics of Pakistani television by some TV critics.
+Taleem-e-Balighan (تعلیمِ بالغاں) is a Pakistani social satire television serial that first aired on the Pakistan Television Corporation (PTV) in 1966.
+Written by Khawaja Moinuddin, it has been cited by critics as among the classics of Pakistani television.

 Plot and background

-The story revolves around a madrassa (school) where illiterate adults are provided education in a satirical and humorous environment.
-It is based on Mohammad Ali Jinnah's or Quaid-e-Azam's three principles of 'unity, faith and discipline', that became an inspiring and effective slogan for the Muslim masses during the Pakistan Movement days around 1947.
-This national slogan has actually become a permanent foundation stone of the 'Ideology of Pakistan' and is frequently quoted by the Pakistanis as a nation.
-It is also quoted on TV in this drama serial in comical situations.
-This satire was originally written for Radio Pakistan in the 1950s before the introduction of TV broadcasts in Pakistan in November 1964.
-It was then adapted for PTV and first broadcast in 1966.
+The series is set in a madrassa (school) in which illiterate adults receive education in a satirical and humorous setting.
+It draws on Muhammad Ali Jinnah's guiding principles of "unity, faith and discipline", a phrase that served as a rallying slogan during the Pakistan Movement in the 1940s and which is frequently invoked in Pakistani public discourse.
+The slogan is referenced within the serial in comedic contexts.

+The work was originally written for Radio Pakistan in the 1950s, prior to the introduction of television broadcasting in Pakistan in November 1964.
+It was subsequently adapted for PTV and first broadcast in 1966.